focus-editor/focus/LOG.md

     - It seems that in vscode cursors are tied to their position in buffer, so if that position moved then so do the cursors (just like the individual letters would)

+- SIMP is bad:
+    - Fix the memory usage: backend/gl.jai - update texture is called too often
+    - Don't do a draw call per draw_text

 - Look into subpixel font positioning
     - Revisit the font loading code as it has some rounding to pixels there and consider using floats or other units for font metrics